emblab-westlake/FunGeneTyper/README.md

 }
 ```

-If you have any problems with the framework, please raise the issue or contact zhangguoqing84@westlake.edu.cn
+If you have any problems with the framework, please raise the issue or contact zhangguoqing84@westlake.edu.cn,we will actively update and maintain.